 The majority of satellite data assimilated currently is radiances, all of it going through the top-level observation operator OBSOP_RAD.
 Radiances, rather than retrieved products, are assimilated directly (Andersson et al., 1994), wherever possible.
-The current operational configuration uses clear level-1C radiances from a number of sensors, including ATOVS (McNally et al., 1999), AIRS, IASI, ATMS, as well as geostationary water vapour clear-sky radiances (Munro et al., 2004).
+The current operational configuration uses clear level-1C radiances from a number of sensors, including ATOVS (McNally et al., 1999), AIRS, IASI, CrIS, ATMS, as well as geostationary water vapour clear-sky radiances (Munro et al., 2004).

-Clear, cloudy and precipitation-affected radiances from microwave imagers such as SSMI/S and microwave humidity sounders such as MHS are monitored or assimilated using an all-sky approach.
-A parallel datastream of AMSU-A data is also sent through the all-sky route for monitoring purposes, though AMSU-A is actively assimilated using the normal clear-sky route.
-Hence there are currently two observation operators active in the IFS to assimilate satellite radiances, one for normal clear-sky radiances and totally overcast infrared radiances, and one for all-sky microwave radiances.
-The observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 11.2.
+Clear, cloudy and precipitation-affected radiances from microwave imagers, humidity sounders, and temperature sounders (AMSU-A) are assimilated using an all-sky approach.
+Hence there are currently two observation operators active in the IFS to assimilate satellite radiances, one for clear-sky radiances and one for all-sky microwave radiances.
+The observation operators for both routes are different flavours of the RTTOV radiative transfer model (Saunders and Matricardi, 1998; Matricardi et al., 2001), currently using RTTOV version 13.0.